DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

   }
 ```

-Other tests might not need to care about what the default state is, but this test does so we should write.
+Other tests might not need to care about what the default state is, but this test does so we should write:

 **Better**
 ```java